FiachraCI/fiachra-holland-portfolio-site/README.md

 * Progress bars - this feature is intened to give the user a visual representation of proficiency in the various languages the site owner is fluent in.
 This feature is intended to show both the skills and, subtly, any potential relevant weaknesses of the site owner at the same time, while emphasising the strengths as to not convey incompetence.

-* Project links to sites ang GitHub repositories - as these projects are not real projects at the time or writing, the links are intended to convey their eventual prupose.
+* Project section links to finished sites and GitHub repositories - as these projects are not real projects at the time or writing, the links are intended to convey their eventual prupose.
 The links in the meantime, are linked to [example.com](http://example.com/)
     * [This tutorial](https://www.youtube.com/watch?v=AtWJRBdzanM&t=1594s&ab_channel=MDB-justcodeit) was used early on in the project to help with understanding the Bootstrap grid system.
     The code in the projects section was written entirely by me and is significantly different from the code in this tutorial, however, to be absolutely transparent I have included this tutorial as a source and leave it up to whom it concerns to determine if the code is significantly similar to warrant accreditation.
+If this is the case, then full credit goes to the author [MDB- just code it](https://www.youtube.com/channel/UC5CF7mLQZhvx8O5GODZAhdA) where applicable.

 * The contact form - this feature is intended for the user to contact the site owner.
 During the preparation call with the course mentor Dick Vlaanderen, Dick advised that as there was no
 JavaScript in the miletone 1 project, that the contact form would not be able to me made full functional.
 Dicks advice, with the aim of providing a positive user experience, was to create a separate page called confirmation.html which the _submit_ button of the form would link to.
-The confirmation page has a message informaing the user that the submission is successful and that the site owner will be in touch with them shortly.
+The confirmation page has a message informing the user that the submission is successful and that the site owner will be in touch with them shortly.
 The confirmation page has a redirect function in the head tag which redirects to the main index.html page after 10 seconds.

 * The footer - this feature is at the bottom of the page and has three sections: about, social-links, and a section that has a link to a downloadable CV.
 The footer is designed to be responsive and goes from